 Once this is enabled, you can use the

 pg_stat_resqueues system view to see the statistics collected on resource queue usage.
 Note that enabling this feature does incur slight performance overhead, as each query submitted through a resource queue must be tracked.
-It may be useful to enable statistics collecting on resource queues for initial diagnostics and administrative planning, and then disable the feature for continued use.
+It may be useful to enable statistics collecting on resource queues for initial diagnostics and administrative planning, and then deactivate the feature for continued use.

 See the Statistics Collector section in the PostgreSQL documentation for more information about collecting statistics in Greenplum Database.